Is this what the "real world" is like??

 Fortunately, there are a myriad of ways to reduce some of these feelings of depression or boredom.
 You might consider the following ideas:

 - Go to places you're interested in and strike up a conversation.
 Perhaps you can join a book club, recreational sports team, religious group, or volunteer organization.
-Going to places where there are regular meetings may make it even easier to make friends, because you see the same people who hold the same interests as you on a continual basis.
+Going to places where there are regular meetings may make it even easier to make friends, given you see the same people, with similar interests, on a consistent basis.
 If you’re apprehensive about making friends with complete strangers, remember that many other people, especially other recent graduates, are (or have been) in a similar situation.
 Most people would welcome the opportunity to meet someone new.
-Meetup, a website dedicated to connecting people with similar interestes, is a great place to start.
+Many of these also meet at routine times that may make it easier to build into a work schedule.

 - Make friends at work.
-Sometimes, offices sponsor employee sports teams, such as softball, basketball, or tennis after work.
-This is a great way to get to know your co-workers (and stay fit!), especially if your work limits the amount of social time you have with colleagues (aside from chats around the water cooler).
+Given that you’re no longer surrounded by your peers, it's likely that a great deal of your social contact will through work.
+Sometimes, offices sponsor employee sports teams, such as softball, basketball, or tennis after work, or even office sponsored events such as happy hours.
+This is a great way to get to know your co-workers, especially if your work limits the amount of social time you have with colleagues (aside from chats around the water cooler).

 - Get reacquainted with your passions.
-Outside of your work hours, why not try those things you always wish you had the time to do?
-Perhaps you can make a “bucket list” of exciting things you wish to do in your lifetime.
-This may include traveling to a new place, trying new cuisines, learning a new skill, and/or working on a creative project.
+Outside of your work hours, why not try those activities you always wish you had the time to do?
+Perhaps you can make a “bucket list” of exciting activities you wish to do in your lifetime!
+This may include traveling to a new place, trying new cuisines, learning a new skill, or working on a creative project.